tektoncd/pipeline/docs/taskruns.md

 ### Overriding Task Steps and Sidecars

 **([alpha only](https://github.com/tektoncd/pipeline/blob/main/docs/install.md#alpha-features))**
-**Warning: This feature is still under development and is not yet functional.
-Do not use it.**

 A TaskRun can specify `StepOverrides` or `SidecarOverrides` to override Step or Sidecar configuration specified in a Task.
+Only named Steps and Sidecars may be overridden.

 For example, given the following Task definition: